michaelfester/docs/docs/reference/data-sources/bigquery.md

 slug: bigquery
 ---

-[Big Query](https://cloud.google.com/bigquery) is Google Cloud’s data warehouse tool that allows businesses to run analytics across a tremendous amount of data using SQL (Structured Query Language).
+[Big Query](https://cloud.google.com/bigquery) is Google Cloud's data warehouse tool that allows businesses to run analytics across a tremendous amount of data using SQL (Structured Query Language).

 {% callout title="" %}
 BigQuery integration is only available on Business and Enterprise plans.
 Need to upgrade?
 Read more about our plans and pricing [here](https://www.glideapps.com/pricing).